Derma Roller for Hair Growth: The Ultimate Guide (2025 Edition)

 How do derma rollers stimulate hair growth?

-The tiny needles create microscopic channels allowing oils and serums to penetrate deeper into your scalp, optimizing their effects to improve your hair density.
+• Nutrient absorption: Microscopic channels created by the needles allow oils and serums to penetrate deeper into the scalp, optimizing their effects to improve hair density.

-In a 2013 study, the results showed that microneedling therapy along with minoxidil was statistically superior to minoxidil alone in promoting new hair.
-It's one of the most promising non-invasive hair loss treatment options.
+In a randomized, evaluator-blinded study conducted in 2013, microneedling therapy combined with minoxidil was statistically superior to minoxidil alone in promoting new hair growth.
+This combination is one of the most promising non-invasive hair loss treatment options available.

 How to choose the right derma roller for hair growth?